softwaresaved/common-form-questions/questions/personal-information-questions.md

 #### Answer-Choices:
 * Female
 * Male
-* Other
+* In another way
 * Rather not say

 ##### Sub-Ask-Question:
-If Other, please specifiy
+If In another way, please specifiy

 ##### Sub-Type:
 Text